musabshak/colonel-opps/log.md

 - ~Pipes use a circular array queue implementation~
 - ~Hashtables used for storing cvars/pipes/locks (for O(1) lookup)~
 - ~Sophisticated Fork() failure handling (unwinding carefully, if Fork() fails)~
+    - This is the "malloc builder", described in 'mbuilder.md'.
 - ~If a process Exits, but was holding a lock, that's problematic~
 - ~Do not have a queue of processes associated with the kWait() syscall~
 - ~max pipes/locks/cvars: 50 (can change at top of kernel.c)~